-All staff members (including temporary staff) will be made aware of the settings expectations regarding safe and professional practice via the staff code of conduct and Acceptable Use Policy.
+All staff members (including temporary staff) will be made aware of the settings expectations regarding safe and professional practice via the staff behaviour policy (or code of conduct) and Acceptable Use Policy.

-The DSL will provide an annual report to the Safeguarding Governor detailing safeguarding training undertaken by all staff and will maintain up to date register of who has been trained.
+The DSL and manager will provide an annual report to the Provider/Management team / committee detailing safeguarding training undertaken by all staff and will maintain up to date register of who has been trained.